spjhon/MindMaps-MarkDown-Notes-Theory/notasCSS.md

 **Especificity and cascade**

-- Check the chapter 1 of the book CSS in Deep the manning publications, including specificity notation like 1,1,0
+- Check the chapter 1 of the book CSS in Deep the manning publications, including specificity notation like (1,1,0), (IDs,Classes,Tags)

 - La mejor estrategia con la especividad es que sea lo mas neutral posible con respecto a las otras.

+**Units**, most advice come from CSS in Depth

+- Pixel is a slightly misleading name—a CSS pixel does not strictly equate to a monitor’s pixel.

+- Values declared using relative units are evaluated by the browser to an absolute value, called the computed value.

+- Using ems can be convenient when setting properties like padding, height, width, or border-radius because these will scale evenly with the element if it inherits different font sizes, or if the user changes the font settings.

+- pixel-based font size you’d like